PythonLinks/letsencrypt-mosquitto/README.md

     -p 8883:8883 \
      pythonlinks/letsencrypt-mosquitto:test

+#  Where
+     letsencrypt is where the lets encrypt certificates and keys are stored. caddyfile is what you edit to change how the web server works mosquitto.conf.template is what you edit to change the configuration of the configuration of the mosquitto broker.

-#    IF YOU WANT TO SERVE YOUR OWN WEB FILES
+#    IF YOU WANT TO SERVE YOUR OWN WEB FILES ADD THE FOLLOWING LINE
-#    -v /root/s6/www:/var/www \
+#    -v /path/to/your/website/:/var/www/ \

 #    AND HERE IS DOCUMENTATION OF THE VARIOUS PORTS
 #    -p 80:80       # HTTP  serve files from /var/www